Our Water Must Never be for Sale – Explaining Public Trust and Why it Matters

 In the Michigan State House, a “water protection package” has been introduced to ensure that Michiganders now and into the future are empowered to protect the water on which we all rely.
 These bills will ensure basic public trust protections are in place for our water by eliminating the water bottling loophole in the Great Lakes compact and codifying the public trust nature of groundwater explicitly in state law.
 These prudent changes will ensure that Michigan has the ability to reject future water withdrawals that are deemed to be not in the public’s interest.
 Without these protections explicitly in place we face the very real possibility that our most valuable natural resource, the water which defines our state, could be interpreted as subject to international trade laws and the US Constitution as an article of commerce, and thus available for sale to the highest bidder.

 While these bills will safeguard our water against companies that seek to put a public trust resource in a bottle and call it a commodity, it is important to note that they will also provide critical protections for water users in our state.
 As opposed to water takers like Nestle, water users, like Michigan farmers, depend on a plentiful and clean water supply to grow the crops on which Michigan families and our economy rely.
 It is in the best interest of farmers across our state to be good stewards of our water, as abundant and clean water resources are necessary for their farms, and livelihoods, to thrive.
-This legislation will ensure that our water supply is managed in the best interest of all Michigan residents, and that our water users will have the access they need to the resource in perpetuity, without having to compete for water resources with large water bottlers like Nestle.
+This legislation will ensure that our water supply is managed in the best interest of all Michigan citizens, and that our water users will have the access they need to the resource in perpetuity, without having to compete for water resources with large water bottlers like Nestle.

 Take action today -- Tell your State Representative to support these critical bills.